rajatetc/blog-posts/ckqeny3ln0hbzgss1g1v47hnu.md

 To my delight - he said that he has already checked out my portfolio - resume, projects, and articles and will get back to me if any relevant openings come up.

 After one week or so -  I did a follow-up.
-To my good fortune - they had starting hiring for a junior role.
+To my good fortune - they had started hiring for a junior role.
 The recruiter explained everything related to the rounds over a call and scheduled the first round.

 ## 🥊 The Rounds